- keep (v.)

 - keep (n.)

 - mid-13c., "care or heed in watching," from keep (v.).
-Meaning "innermost stronghold of a tower" is from 1580s, perhaps a translation of Italian tenazza, with a notion of "that which keeps" (someone or something); the sense of "food required to keep a person or animal" is attested from 1801.
-For keeps "completely, for good" is American English colloquial, from 1861.
+Meaning "innermost stronghold or central tower of a castle" is from 1580s; OED says this is perhaps a translation of Italian tenazza, the notion being "that which keeps" (someone or something).
+The sense of "food required to keep a person or animal" is attested from 1801 (to earn (one's) keep is from 1885).
+For keeps "completely, for good" is American English colloquial, from 1861, probably from the notion of keeping one's winnings in games such as marbles.